Koha-Community/kohadocs/source/cron_jobs.rst

     **Note**

     This script does not actually send the notices.
-It queues them in the :ref:`message queue <message-queue-label>` for later or generates the HTML for later printing
+It queues them in the :ref:`message queue <cron-message-queue-label>` for later or generates the HTML for later printing

     **See also**